Micro Wine Shop

 Blanquette de Limoux Brut Le Berceau Domaine de Martinolles NV

-Loire Valley | Chardonnay, Chenin Blanc, Pinot Noir, Mauzac
+Languedoc Roussillon | Chardonnay, Chenin Blanc, Pinot Noir, Mauzac

 Brilliant lemon in the glass.
 Ripe apple and apricot up front, then a wash of honeyed minerality that tastes like sunlight on limestone.
 Crisp acidity on the finish.